Korean, Edit

 ○ 3rd-1st-1st.
 Secretion of clotting factors such as thrombokinase from damaged tissue cells

 ○ 3rd-1st-2nd.
-Blood coagulation factor is activated by Ca2 +
+Blood coagulation factor is activated by Ca2+.

 ○ 3rd-1st-3rd.
-Activated coagulation factor activates prothrombin to thrombin together with Ca2 +
+Activated coagulation factor activates prothrombin to thrombin together with Ca2+.

 ○ 3rd-1st-4th.
-Thrombin activates fibrinogen as fibrin
+Thrombin activates fibrinogen (in the sol state) into fibrin (in the gel state).

 ④ 4th.
-Vasoconstriction : Aggregated platelets contract smooth muscle, synthesizing thromboxane A2 and releasing chemical mediators
+Vasoconstriction: Aggregated platelets contract smooth muscle, synthesizing thromboxane A2 and releasing chemical mediators

 ○ 4th-1st.
-Arachidonic acid → prostaglandins : cyclooxygenase is involved
+Arachidonic acid → prostaglandins: cyclooxygenase is involved

 ○ 4th-2nd.
-Prostaglandins → Thromboxane : thromboxane synthetase is involved
+Prostaglandins → Thromboxane: thromboxane synthetase is involved

 ⑤ 5th.
 Wound closure